 Reporting the sexual assault to law enforcement is the survivor’s choice.
 We encourage survivors to report the crime; however, a victim’s decision should always be respected and supported, whether or not they choose to file a police report.

 If you are assaulted and you are considering filing a police report, please try to follow these guidelines to preserve evidence:

 *DO NOT BRUSH YOUR TEETH OR USE MOUTHWASH.

 *DO NOT APPLY ANY MEDICATION.

 *DO NOT DISTURB OR CLEAN UP THE CRIME SCENE.

 Even if you DO THESE THINGS you can ABSOLUTELY still get an exam!
 Please always contact us if you have any questions or doubts.

 Forensic examinations for collecting physical evidence can be conducted up to seven (7) days after an assault has occurred.
 You can report the crime and have a forensic examination during this time period even if you have cleaned up and/or choose not to report the incident.
-Please call the 24-hour crisis line at 775-784-8090 or 1-800-992-5757 for more information.
+Please call the 24-hour SASS line at 775-221-7600 for more information.